ebruchez/ebruchez.github.io/pages/typewriter-collection-completed-restorations.md

 </figure>
 <figure>
     <img src="/assets/pages/typewriter-completed-restorations/IMG_3313.jpg"/>
     <figcaption>1909 - This aluminum Blickensderfer 5 is one of my luckiest finds.
 This is a semi-completed project.
 The machine should still be fully disassembled for cleaning.
-It already has a new platen.</figcaption>
+It already has a new platen and 3D printed feet.</figcaption>
 </figure>
 <figure>
     <img src="/assets/pages/typewriter-completed-restorations/IMG_6670.jpg"/>